Agra: Agra Fort

-Itmad-Ud-Daulah's Tomb
+I'timād-ud-Daulah's tomb

-Nur Jahan commissioned Itmad-Ud-Daulah's Tomb, sometimes called the "Baby Taj", for her father, Mirza Ghiyas Beg, the Chief Minister of the Emperor Jahangir.
+Nur Jahan commissioned I'timād-ud-Daulah's tomb, sometimes called the "Baby Taj", for her father, Mirza Ghiyas Beg, the Chief Minister of the Emperor Jahangir.
 Located on the left bank of the Yamuna river, the mausoleum is set in a large cruciform garden, crisscrossed by water courses and walkways.
 The area of the mausoleum itself is about 23 m2, and is built on a base that is about 50 m2 and about 1 m high.
 On each corner are hexagonal towers, about 13 m tall.
 Small in comparison to many other Mughal-era tombs, it is sometimes described as a jewel box.
 Its garden layout and use of white marble, pietra dura, inlay designs, and latticework presage many elements of the Taj Mahal.

 The walls are white marble from Rajasthan encrusted with semi-precious stone decorations – cornelian, jasper, lapis lazuli, onyx, and topaz in images of cypress trees and wine bottles or more elaborate decorations like cut fruit or vases containing bouquets.
 Light penetrates the interior through delicate Jali screens of intricately carved white marble.

 Akbar's Tomb, Sikandra

 Sikandra, the last resting place of the Mughal Emperor Akbar the Great, is on the Delhi-Agra Highway, about 13 km from the Agra Fort.
 The four-storied tomb combines both marble and sandstone in its exterior.
 The construction of Sikandra was commenced in Akbar's reign and was completed by his heir and son Jahangir in 1613.
-The tomb with is set amidst a large garden and is enclosed by four battlemented walls, each with a large gateway.
+The tomb is set amidst a large garden and is enclosed by four battlemented walls, each with a large gateway.
 The 99 names of Allah have been inscribed on the tomb.
 The tomb has seen some damage to its minarets and other aspects, which was inflicted by the Jats of Bharatpur.
 The vast gardens around Sikandra are inhabited by several Blackbucks, which are in the process of being shifted to the Etawah Safari Park.
-Next to Akbar's tomb, stands the Tomb of Mariam-uz-Zamani, the favorite wife of Akbar.
+Next to Akbar's tomb, stands the Tomb of Mariam-uz-Zamani, the favourite wife of Akbar.